hectorgomezv/cosmic-grid/README.md

 ## API Integration

 As the target Crossmint API is rate-limited, the service is provided with an exponential backoff retry mechanism.
-Also, an extended (configurable) timeout is provided.

 ## Getting Started